 Dengue fever is a nasty viral infection spread by mosquitos in a similar way to malaria and is an increasing public health concern.
-It is a global threat with around half the worlds population at risk according to recent reports by the World Health Organisation.
+It is a global threat with around half the worlds population at risk according to recent reports by the World Health Organisation and the CDC.

 Despite this, dengue is a disease that is often completely under reported, ignored or misunderstood by so many travellers who set off on their round the world adventures.